• Jun 04, 2025

 • The king visited the divine architect, Vishwakarma, to request the idol.
 The architect, Vishwakarma, agreed to carve the idols, but with a strict condition: no one should open the door to the room where he worked for 21 days.

 • Due to the queen's anxiety about the carpenter's silence, the door was opened on the 17th day, after two weeks.
-They found the idols incomplete, with only the face of Jagannath finished, and Vishwakarma had vanished.
+They found the idols incomplete, with only Jagannath's face finished, and Vishwakarma had vanished.

 • The unfinished idols symbolise the divine form, highlighting that true devotion and spiritual understanding require more than a physical image.